SRON-ESG/HyperGas/doc/source/install.rst

 ========================

 You can set up HyperGas in a conda environment by pulling the package from the conda-forge channel.
-If you don’t already have conda installed, the simplest option is to install Miniconda, which provides a lightweight base system.
+If you don’t already have conda installed, the simplest option is to install `Miniforge <https://conda-forge.org/download/>`_, which provides a lightweight base system.

-The examples below use `-c conda-forge` to ensure that all packages come specifically from the conda-forge repository.
+The examples below use ``-c conda-forge`` to ensure that all packages come specifically from the conda-forge repository.
 If you prefer to make conda-forge your default source, you can run:

 .. code-block:: bash